astro30/valinvest/README.md

 The scoring methodology is based on Joseph Piotroski's study ([Value Investing: The Use of Historical Financial Statement Information to Separate Winners from Losers](http://www.chicagobooth.edu/~/media/FE874EE65F624AAEBD0166B1974FD74D.pdf)).
 The F-Score is used to help financial investment decisions by finding the best value stocks on the market.<br>

-The score is calculated based on 9 criteria divided into 3 groups:
+> The Piostroski score is calculated based on 9 criteria divided into 3 groups:
+>
+> #### Profitability
+>
+> - Return on Assets (1 point if it is positive in the current year, 0 otherwise)
+> - Operating Cash Flow (1 point if it is positive in the current year, 0 otherwise)
+> - Change in Return of Assets (ROA) (1 point if ROA is higher in the current year compared to the previous one, 0 otherwise)
+> - Accruals (1 point if Operating Cash Flow/Total Assets is higher than ROA in the current year, 0 otherwise)
+>
+> #### Leverage, Liquidity and Source of Funds
+>
+> - Change in Leverage (long-term) ratio (1 point if the ratio is lower this year compared to the previous one, 0 otherwise)
+> - Change in Current ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise)
+> - Change in the number of shares (1 point if no new shares were issued during the last year)
+>
+> #### Operating Efficiency
+>
+> - Change in Gross Margin (1 point if it is higher in the current year compared to the previous one, 0 otherwise)
+> - Change in Asset Turnover ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise)
+>

+This software calculates an alternate version of the F-Score as follows:
+#### Growth
+- Net Revenue
+- EBITDA
+- Earnings per share (EPS)

 #### Profitability

-- Return on Assets (1 point if it is positive in the current year, 0 otherwise)
-- Operating Cash Flow (1 point if it is positive in the current year, 0 otherwise)
-- Change in Return of Assets (ROA) (1 point if ROA is higher in the current year compared to the previous one, 0 otherwise)
-- Accruals (1 point if Operating Cash Flow/Total Assets is higher than ROA in the current year, 0 otherwise)

-#### Leverage, Liquidity and Source of Funds

-- Change in Leverage (long-term) ratio (1 point if the ratio is lower this year compared to the previous one, 0 otherwise)
-- Change in Current ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise)
-- Change in the number of shares (1 point if no new shares were issued during the last year)
+- CROIC
+- ROIC

+#### Debts
+- EBITDA cover ratio
+- Debt coverage

+#### Market sensibility
+- Beta

-#### Operating Efficiency
+#### Investment

-- Change in Gross Margin (1 point if it is higher in the current year compared to the previous one, 0 otherwise)
-- Change in Asset Turnover ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise)

-This software calculates an alternate version of the F-Score as follows:
+- Equity buyback

 ## Installation

-> Soon available
 > `pip install valinvest`

 ## Examples